scipion-em/docs/sources/docs/facilities/facilities.rst.txt

 Learn `how to create, import, export and launch streaming workflows <facilities-workflows>`_.

 Scipion v.2.0 - Diocletian `updates/introduce a big number of streaming tools
+</docs/docs/developer/release-notes#key-changes-for-version-2-0-are>`_.
-</docs/docs/developer/release-notes#streaming>`_.
-We review and analyze in deep the use and the
-combination of these on-the-fly tools and protocols for facilities in the `D. Maluenda et.al.
+We review and analyze in deep the use and the combination of these on-the-fly tools and protocols for facilities in the `D. Maluenda et.al.
 'Flexible workflows for on-the-fly electron microscopy single particle image processing using Scipion' Acta Cryst.
 (2019).
-Dxx, yy-zz
-<linkToPaper>`_ paper.
+Dxx, yy-zz <linkToPaper>`_ paper (not published, yet.
+Please contact us to ask a preprint).

-On top of that, we have paid special attention to the data flow management with the `Trigger data <https://github.com/I2PC/scipion-em-xmipp/blob/648ebe3a4f8dc2f3022332c080fb3d300d273bd7/ xmipp3/protocols/protocol_trigger_data.py#L41-L53>`_ protocol, the `Movie max shift
+On top of that, we have paid special attention to the data flow management including the `Trigger data <https://github.com/I2PC/scipion-em-xmipp/blob/648ebe3a4f8dc2f3022332c080fb3d300d273bd7/ xmipp3/protocols/protocol_trigger_data.py#L41-L53>`_ protocol, the `Movie max shift
 <https://github.com/I2PC/scipion-em-xmipp/blob/648ebe3a4f8dc2f3022332c080fb3d300d273bd7/